-- Make sure that the scripts reside on each client in the client list.
-Scripts can reside in any location.
-Make sure that NetBackup can access the location you choose and that NetBackup can run the scripts.
-Note that backup templates do not reside on the clients.
-Backup templates reside on the NetBackup master server. - NetBackup installs sample scripts when you install the software; you can modify these scripts for your own use. - Write the scripts to a location outside of the original installation location.
-In this way future NetBackup installations do not overwrite your site's scripts. - If you use NetBackup for Oracle in a NetBackup server cluster, make sure that the scripts reside in a location that is available after a failover.
+- Make sure that the scripts reside on each client in the client list. - NetBackup installs sample scripts when you install the software; you can modify these scripts for your own use. - All scripts must be in an authorized location.
+See "Registering authorized locations used by a NetBackup database script-based policy" on page 334. - If you use NetBackup for Oracle in a NetBackup server cluster, make sure that the scripts reside in a location that is available after a failover.